core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol specifically designed for constrained devices and networks {{RFC7228}}.
 Group communication for CoAP {{I-D.ietf-core-groupcomm-bis}} addresses use cases where deployed devices benefit from a group communication model, for example to reduce latencies, improve performance, and reduce bandwidth utilization.
 Use cases include lighting control, integrated building control, software and firmware updates, parameter and configuration updates, commissioning of constrained networks, and emergency multicast (see {{sec-use-cases}}).
 Group communication for CoAP {{I-D.ietf-core-groupcomm-bis}} mainly uses UDP/IP multicast as the underlying data transport.

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} describes a security protocol based on the exchange of protected CoAP messages.
 OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} and provides end-to-end encryption, integrity, replay protection and binding of response to request between a sender and a recipient, independent of the transport layer also in the presence of intermediaries.
-To this end, a CoAP message is protected by including its payload (if any), certain options, and header fields in a COSE object in the CoAP payload, thereby replacing those message fields with an authenticated and encrypted object.
+To this end, a CoAP message is protected by including its payload (if any), certain options, and header fields in a COSE object within the CoAP payload and the CoAP OSCORE option, thereby replacing those message fields with an authenticated and encrypted object.

 This document defines Group OSCORE, a security protocol for Group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}, providing the same end-to-end security properties as OSCORE in the case where CoAP requests have multiple recipients.
 In particular, the described approach defines how OSCORE is used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and for protection of the corresponding CoAP responses.
 Group OSCORE also defines a pairwise mode where each member of the group can efficiently derive a symmetric pairwise key with any other member of the group for pairwise protected OSCORE communication.
 Just like OSCORE, Group OSCORE is independent of the transport layer and works wherever CoAP does.